 Gainesville home prices are not only among the most expensive in Virginia, but Gainesville real estate also consistently ranks among the most expensive in America.

-Gainesville is a decidedly white-collar town, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
+Gainesville is a decidedly white-collar town, with fully 91.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gainesville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Gainesville who work in management occupations (17.59%), office and administrative support (11.79%), and computer science and math (9.69%).
+There are especially a lot of people living in Gainesville who work in management occupations (18.17%), sales jobs (11.50%), and office and administrative support (11.09%).

 Also of interest is that Gainesville has more people living here who work in computers and math than 95% of the places in the US.

-Gainesville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Gainesville is a great place for families with children to consider.
+First of all, many other families with children live here, making Gainesville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Gainesville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gainesville’s overall crime rate is lower than average for the country.

-Gainesville is a very ethnically-diverse town.
+Gainesville is an extremely ethnically-diverse town.
 The people who call Gainesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesville residents report their race to be White, followed by Asian.
-Important ancestries of people in Gainesville include Irish, English, Italian, and Scottish.
+Important ancestries of people in Gainesville include Irish, English, Italian, and Polish.

 The most common language spoken in Gainesville is English.
 Other important languages spoken here include Spanish and Vietnamese.